ygd2013520/onLink/README.md

 2. rabbitMQ server running at local

-3. Python installed at localhost
+3. Both Python and pip installed at localhost